نوع مقاله : مقاله پژوهشی

 نویسنده [English]

-Statement of the problem: The practicality of the monuments has made them more appealing to governors than other tangible cultural heritages.
-The Zand governors left behind numerous historical monuments in Shiraz, Iran, which are essential for comprehending the theoretical foundations of artistry throughout this dynasty.
-The artwork patterns from any era have more than merely a decorative value; they also convey connotations.
+Introduction: The practicality of the monuments has made them more appealing to ruling authorities than other tangible cultural heritage.
+The Zand governors left behind numerous historical monuments in Shiraz, Iran, which are essential for comprehending the theoretical foundations of this dynasty.
+The artwork patterns from any era have more than merely decorative value; they also convey connotations.
 Madakhel is an ornamental pattern found in various Zand handcrafted items.
-The frequent use of the pattern above in many Zand artworks is a notable and uncommon feature.
-Very few artworks from the 12th century AH. do not employ Madakhel as a motif.
-Madakhel in the margins of Qashqai carpets acts as a hypotext for the Zand period artworks.
-A comparison of any artwork with its predecessors and successors can tell a lot about its distinct qualities.
+The frequent use of the pattern in many Zand artworks is a notable and relatively uncommon feature.
+Very few artworks from the 12th century A.H. lack Madakhel as a motif.
+Madakhel motifs in the margins of Qashqai carpets function as a hypotext for the Zand period artworks.
+A comparison of any artwork with its predecessors and successors reveals its distinct qualities.
+Form, content, and theme in Zand dynasty artworks demonstrate a strong influence of nomadic aesthetics.
+Examining the hypertextual relationships between Qashqai textiles and Zand artworks comprising Madakhel patterns fosters not only the recognition of the first text as a hypotext and the second as a hypertext but also the comprehension of the intellectual foundations of the Zand dynasty and the metatextual significance of the pattern.
+The primary aim of this study is to examine the essence of the Madakhel pattern and how it evolved in relation to Qashqai textile designs.
+The other significant aspect of the study is that researching Madakhel allows it to be recognized as part of the visual culture during the Zand dynasty.
+Numerous works from the second half of the 12th century contain Madakhel patterns, which are regarded as one of the visual identifiers of the Zand dynasty.
+Identifying recurring aesthetic features in the Zand period are unique markers that are beneficial and valuable in molding the art of this period.

+Findings & Results: The tendency of Zand artists to repeatedly employ Madakhel was examined by analyzing nomadic similarities between Qashqai and Zand cultures.
 Given this perspective, comparing Zand artworks with their predecessors and successors revealed that the Madakhel pattern was frequently employed in art crafts created during the second half of the 12th century AH.
-The study’s primary concern is to examine the essence of the Madakhel pattern and how it evolved based on the Qashqai textile design.

-Findings: The tendency of Zand artists to frequently employ Madakhel was examined by analyzing nomadic similarities between Qashqai and Zand cultures.
 Seven components were found regarding the frequency of the stated pattern.
-All of the analysis results demonstrate intertextuality relationships between the hypotext of Qashqai textiles and the hypertext of Zand period artworks.
+All the analysis results revealintertextuality relationships between the hypotext of Qashqai textiles and the hypertext of Zand period artworks.
 Madakhel is more than a repeated pattern: it adheres to the nomadic aesthetics of the Zand era and embodies the tribes’ collective consciousness.
-It also serves as a symbol of transverse time and time flow and is used as an amulet to protect humans from voodoo.
+It also serves as a symbol of transverse time and time flow and is interpreted as an amulet to protect humans from voodooing.
 Furthermore, this pattern represents the need for order and consistency in nomadic civilization; it recalls the longing for immortality; it exemplifies the Zand dynasty’s cultural adoption from the Qashqai clans; and, finally, it demonstrates purity and cohesiveness.

 کلیدواژهها [English]